 Corn spirits were made as early as 1746, and a distillery was established in Bourbon County in 1783.
 Elijah Craig is often credited with the development of the distinctive taste of bourbon.
 Craig, a Baptist minister from Royal Springs, Virginia (now named Georgetown, Kentucky), began making his spirits in 1789.
 It was Dr. James C. Crow, a physician, and chemist, who introduced the scientific methodology and quality control to Kentucky whiskey making in the 1820s.
 He also introduced the sour-mash distilling process.
 At first, it was called "corn whiskey," but by the middle of the 19th century it was so associated with Bourbon County, Kentucky, that it was called "bourbon," or "Kentucky bourbon."
 There are currently thirteen distilleries in Kentucky, making nearly 80% of the world's supply of bourbon, with the remaining produced in Tennessee, Virginia, and Missouri.

 Bourbon is finding its way into more and more of our recipes.
 Similar to brandy in flavor, a good well-aged bourbon can replace brandy in most recipes.
-Traditionally used to flavor confections and desserts, it is also frequently used in barbecue sauces and turning up in many main dishes, like some of the recipes on the next page.
+Traditionally used to flavor confections and desserts, it is also frequently used in barbecue sauces and turning up in many main dishes, like some of the recipes below.